gubasso/ebpf-network-solana/README.md

-# Arch Network Test: eBPF
+# Network Ebpf

+This project was built to learn and implement simple programs related to:

+- Linux kernel eBPF
+- Solana development with Anchor framework
+- Run a Solana binary within `solana_rbpf` VM

 ## Aya project setup